influxdata/helm-charts/charts/influxdb3-enterprise/README.md

 margin: a drain that runs the full timeout is cut off at the moment it would finish.
 Raise the grace period before lengthening the timeout.

-The chart checks the pair whenever a release sets `shutdown.timeout`, and asks for a grace period strictly longer than it - `30s` against a grace period of 30 is rejected along with anything longer.
-Setting only the grace period leaves nothing to compare it against, so the chart says nothing. `"0s"` skips the drain altogether, and then there is nothing to outlast: `0s` with a grace period of `0` is accepted.
+When `terminationGracePeriodSeconds` is set, the chart requires it to be longer than the drain: longer than `shutdown.timeout`, or than the server's 30s default when no timeout is set.
+Equal values are rejected, since they leave no margin.
+A timeout of `"0"` or `"0s"` skips the drain, so `0s` with a grace period of `0` is accepted.

-`shutdown.timeout` is a humantime duration, so `90s`, `2m`, `1m30s`, `1h 30m`
+`shutdown.timeout` is passed to the server as written - it is a humantime duration, so `90s`, `1m 30s`, `500ms` and `2 minutes` all work - and the chart never rejects it on its own.
+For the comparison it reads only `0` and whole hour, minute and second parts in lower case, such as `90s`, `2m` or `1h 30m`;
-and `500ms` all parse.
-Spell a skipped drain `"0s"`; a bare `0` is a number in YAML rather than a duration and the chart rejects it.
+other forms are passed through without being compared, so check those against the grace period yourself.
+Upper-case `M` means months to the server, not minutes.

 `shutdown.timeout` is honoured on 3.9.12 and later 3.9 images and on 3.11+; no
-released 3.10.x has it, so there the variable is unknown and ignored.
+released 3.10.x has it, so there the variable is unknown and ignored, and the drain waits for every connection with no time limit.
 `terminationGracePeriodSeconds` is a Kubernetes field and works on any version.

 #### TLS